j19sch/j19sch.github.io/posts/2025/20250103-optimizing-for-moments-of-discovery.md

 Next to making your slices of work vertical, you want to make them as thin (small) as possible.
 You're going to deliver something of value, and the sooner the better.
 And the only sustainable way to do that, is not to cut corners, or to do overtime, but to reduce scope.
 Build the smallest thing possible that delivers some value.
 And if you want an example of how far you can take that, see the ["Elephant Carpaccio"-exercise](link://slug/how-to-run-a-remote-elephant-carpaccio).

 Thin vertical slices let you design later.
 You do want a high-level design, have a direction you're moving in.
 But the lower-level design, you only need that for the next vertical slice.
-Or ss Dan North puts it: you want the ["Best Simple System for Now"](https://dannorth.net/best-simple-system-for-now/).
+Or as Dan North puts it: you want the ["Best Simple System for Now"](https://dannorth.net/best-simple-system-for-now/).

 Thin vertical slices let you test earlier in two ways.
 The first way, the more obvious one, is in the "thin".
 If what you build is smaller, you get to test it earlier.
 The second way, is in the "vertical".
 If you build something across your whole stack, something that's supposed to deliver value to your users, you get to evaluate it in a richer context.
 "Did I add the correct table to the database?" is a much narrower question than "Do my users now have this extra capability?"
 Instead of only testing part of a solution, you get to test the solution as a whole.